DEMCON/cmake-sbom/README.rst

 ``TARGET``
    The CMake target to add.
-   Only executables are supported.
-   It is assumed that the binary is installed under ``CMAKE_INSTALL_BINDIR``.
+   It is assumed that the target is installed under its default location, such as ``CMAKE_INSTALL_BINDIR`` and friends.

 ``LICENSE``
    License of the target.